🚨 Maryland Crisis: #9 State Nationally, 21,260 Identity Theft Reports (2025 YTD)

 State Population

-Maryland faces an identity theft crisis of exceptional scale, ranking #9 nationally by per-capita rate (345 reports per 100K) but #1 by absolute numbers with 21,260 identity theft reports in just Q1-Q3 2025—already at 106% of 2024's full-year total of 19,992.
+Maryland faces an identity theft crisis, ranking #9 nationally by per-capita rate (345 reports per 100K) with 21,260 identity theft reports in just Q1-Q3 2025—already at 106.0% of 2024's full-year total of 19,990.
 This represents approximately 78 new victims every single day across Maryland, with one new victim every 18.5 minutes around the clock.
-Maryland is on track to exceed 2024's record-breaking numbers.
+For comprehensive national context, see our 2025 Identity Theft Statistics report.
+All data is based on FTC Consumer Sentinel Network data.

-The concentration of identity theft in Maryland reflects the state's massive population (39.5 million—largest in the nation), economic significance, and unique vulnerabilities.
-Maryland's major metropolitan areas face elevated identity theft risks.
+The concentration of identity theft in Maryland reflects the state's unique vulnerabilities and risk factors affecting the state's 6.2 million residents.
 Comprehensive identity theft protection is essential for Maryland residents.

 Critical Factor: Federal Government Corridor Meets Cybersecurity Paradox